 The CHS athletic department disagrees with high schoolers attending sixth grade camp as counselors.

-It seems as though the Clayton athletic department has a stigma when it come to sixth grade camp.
+It seems as though the Clayton athletic department has a stigma when it comes to sixth-grade camp.

 As a result, the counselors miss about 4-5 days of school.
 Not only do the counselors miss classes during the days they miss school, but the counselors that participate in fall sports also miss several days of practices and games for their sport.
 For high schoolers competing on the varsity level, it can be extremely difficult to miss these practices and games.
 Not only are they missing valuable training, but missing game and practice time may also come with other consequences.